TeunMos-PixelChat/.github/profile/README.md

 title: Project overview PixelChat
 ---

-# Introduction
+# Project Overview PixelChat

 This document describes the project overview for the PixelChat project.
 It will describe the project, the features and the tech stack of the project.

-# Project Description
+## Project Description

 PixelChat is a chat application made for gamers where you can chat with friends, create groups, and send files (like images and videos).
 The